ZhengHe-MD/ir-freiburg/README.md

 ### Lecture 06-07 ❌

 Lecture 06 and 07 are mostly about the html, javascript and css stuff, which I've been familiar with.
 So I decide to skip these two lectures.
 There is a very clear and intuitive discussion about UTF-8 in lecture 07, the dominant encoding scheme in the web, and it's worth reading.
-Though the content is located in the slides of lecture 07, the teacher actually walks though that in the beginning of lecture 08.
+Though the content is located in the slides of lecture 07, the teacher actually walks through that in the beginning of lecture 08.

 ### Lecture 08 ✅